What Is IPL Treatment?

 IPL uses light energy to target a certain color in your skin.

-When the skin is heated, your body gets rid of the unwanted cells, and that gets rid of the thing you’re being treated for.
-Unlike lasers, an IPL device sends out more than one wavelength of pulsating light.
+When the skin is heated, your body gets rid of the unwanted cells, and that gets rid of the issue you’re being treated for.
 It can treat a range of skin conditions at the same time.

 After IPL, you may look younger because your skin tone is more even.
 And since the light doesn’t hurt other tissue, you can get better quickly.

-A board-certified dermatologist should give it.
-(You might see the letters FAAD -- fellow of the American Academy of Dermatology -- after their name.)
+For the treatment, you should seek a board-certified dermatologist (you might see the letters FAAD -- Fellow of the American Academy of Dermatology -- after their name).
 In some cases, a nurse or physician assistant might be able to do it.
-Either way, find someone who’s skilled with IPL.
+Either way, find someone who’s skilled in IPL therapy.